bicycleboy/yet-another-soil-moisture-sensor/README.md

 cd yet-another-soil-moisture-sensor

 ## To Do
-I am looking at a water proof USB socket so that I don't have to unscrew the enclosure each time.
-A button to bring the esp32 out of deep sleep on demand would be good too.
+I am looking to add a water proof USB socket so that I don't have to unscrew the enclosure each time.
+A button to bring the esp32 out of deep sleep on demand would be good when testing.
+I am yet to add automations to alert for a low battery or adjust automated watering based on the moisture level.

 ## License